relaxxpls/eslint-config-web/README.md

-# eslint-config
+# eslint-config-web

-No think config to lint your files.
+Plug and Play ESLint + Prettier configuration to format your Web Dev projects.